skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 });
 ```

-If using TypeScript, the following type definitions can be used:
+If using TypeScript, the following type definitions can be used with the `first-input-delay` snippet:

 ```typescript
 type OnFirstInputDelay = (callback: (duration: number) => void) => void;